 In 1054 A.D., the Roman Catholic Church and the Eastern Orthodox church split into two groups.

 Between about 1095 A.D. and 1230 A.D., the Crusades, a series of holy wars, took place.
-In these battles, Christians fought against Muslims to reclaim holy land in the city of Jerusalem.
+In these battles, Christians fought against Islamic rulers and their Muslim soldiers to reclaim holy land in the city of Jerusalem.

 The Christians were successful in occupying Jerusalem during some of the Crusades, but they were ultimately defeated.